U. of Michigan facing more legal action over alleged abuse

 Chuck Christian, the first former Michigan football player to publicly say Anderson abused him, is also hoping to make the school accountable without a lawsuit.
 Christian said earlier this week that Anderson gave him unnecessary rectal exams before he played for the Wolverines during the 1977-80 seasons.
 Christian said he has stage 4 prostate cancer that could have been treated sooner and more effectively if he wasn’t emotionally scarred by Anderson’s annual physicals.

 More than two months ago, the school revealed it was investigating multiple allegations of abuse against Anderson, who died in 2008.
-University spokesman Rick Fitzgerald said that as of last week, 229 unique complaints had been received via a hotline established to report complaints regarding Anderson.
+Fitzgerald said that as of Thursday, there have been 257 unique complaints, most via a hotline established to report complaints regarding Anderson.

 The revelations at Michigan echo other high-profile allegations and investigations of sexual abuse made by patients of sports doctors at Michigan State University and Ohio State University.